damianoognissanti/bbl/README.md

 TL;DR. Just for fun I tried to see how little was needed to boot into Linux.
 I compiled a kernel and a statically linked busybox and that was enough!

 Remember, everything below is just a suggestion on how things can be done, adjust to your needs.

-And be careful before you type any command into the terminal.
-Try to learn what each command does before running it.
+*And be careful before you type any command into the terminal.
+Try to learn what each command does before running it.*

 ![Screenshot of bbl](https://github.com/damianoognissanti/bbl/blob/main/bbl.png?raw=true)

 ## Chapter 1 Create partition and set some variables
-For this installation I use btrfs, since it's easy to create and delete subvolumes with it.
+In this example I use btrfs since it's easy to create and delete subvolumes with it, but you can certainly use ext4 or whatever file system you want.

 Create a unique name for the installation.
 I usually pick some prefix + date, like so:
 ```